blowdart/AspNetAuthorizationWorkshop/README.md

 	                 Issuer));
 ```

-* Run the app, and you’re still authorized.
+* Run the app, and youâ€™re still authorized.
 * Change the temporary badge claim so it has expired;

 ```c#